 Shekere x.xxx.xxx.xxx.xxx.xxx.xxx.xxx.xx

-The piece ends with an echeuffement (long roll) and a final signal
+The piece ends with an Echauffement (long roll) and a final Signal

 telling everyone to end on a flammed slap instead of counting to 4.